Badbea is the haunting site of a now abandoned settlement. Though beautiful, it is a windswept and bleak spot.

 If you have any questions or would like more information please contact Cathy on firstname.lastname@example.org or 07891060565.

-PLACES ARE LIMITED to 10 - YOU MUST BOOK EARLY to take advantage of the best prices and be assured of a place on this extremely popular, not to be missed adventure with your host Steve.
+PLACES ARE LIMITED - YOU MUST BOOK EARLY to take advantage of the best prices and be assured of a place on this extremely popular, not to be missed adventure.